NataliaTyzhinova/nataliatyzhinova.github.io/_posts/2021-01-12-about-this-blog.md

 Well I hope that reaching its second half wouldn`t take so long.

 Get a dreamjob in two or three months, what ever thing on Earth could be easier?
-It`s a serious joke.
+It is a serious joke.
 You know, it`s when you joke and you really mean it (с)

 ---